icebreakerone/ib1-technical-docs/docs/access_control_specification.md

 The document is one or more `ib1:LicenceInterpretation` objects.

 The full legal text of the licence, linked from this RDF document, is the definitive description of what is allowed under this licence and the conditions for using the data.
-A user does not need to refer to this legal text to intepret the Grants and Obligations in this description, but they do need to rely on the
+A user does not need to refer to this legal text to interpret the Grants and Obligations in this description, but they do need to rely on the legal governance process to accurately reflect the licence in the interpretation.

 The Grants listed in this interpretation are a list of things that can be done, but it may be incomplete, and does not include any things that cannot be done.
 Similarly, the list of Obligations may be incomplete.
 A licence interpretation which only contains the URL of the legal text with no Grants or Obligations is valid, and makes no claims about the contents of the legal text.